juji-io/docs/docs/chatbot-design-tips.md

 digressions accordingly.

-From millions of human-chatbot conversations, we have identified several types of user digressions, especially when open-ended questions are involved in a conversation:
+From millions of human-chatbot conversations, we have identified a number of user digressions, especially when open-ended questions are involved in a conversation.
+Below is a list of examples.

 * Gibberish user input (e.g., "aasfa asfs fa")
 * "I don't know" input